 ‘What will we do?
 Design action plans to improve the appeal of specific Commission sites; this work has started for our Luxembourg site in 2020 (e.g. preparation of inter-institutional agreement on Luxembourg-specific open competitions).’ (p.
 8, C(2022) 2229 final, A new Human Resources Strategy for the Commission).

 Most recently we have a(nother) list of 12 actions proposed to address the attractiveness of the Luxembourg site from the Heads of Administration (Chefs d’Administration) of EU institutions and bodies based in Luxembourg (CALux).
 1: Launching site-specific EPSO competitions, 2: Job shadowing initiatives for career guidance officers, 3: Creation of a common job platform 4: Inter-institutional excellence hubs (e.g. financial, digital, legal) 5: Housing allowance, 6: Offer of temporary housing, 7: Jobs for spouses, 8: Interinstitutional cooperation of Welcome Desks, 9: Future of interinstitutional creches in Luxembourg 10: Common communication strategy, 11: Collaboration with the national authorities, 12: Cooperation with top European universities.
 Read the Luxembourg LSC’s notes and evaluation of those proposed actions.
+See also Luxembourg ranked as one of the worst choices in the world for expats.

 Contrast this promotional work with actions which undermine this push: e.g. allowing Luxembourg DG SANTE jobs to be done from any site (2021: did these posts still count towards the 12.5% target of Luxembourg-based staff?), or the fact that some of the assistant base-grade salaries were below the national poverty threshold until 2020 and are now just above that threshold.